 (2) Where a person is convicted of an offence under this Act causing damage to any property and after the conviction fails to take such reasonable steps as may be necessary to prevent any further damage resulting from that offence, the person shall be guilty of a further offence and liable on conviction to a fine not exceeding $50 000 for each day on which the failure continues.

-[Section 67 amended by No. 4 of 2011 s.
+[Section 67 amended: No. 4 of 2011 s.
 6.]

 68. Liability of successors in title, bodies corporate and their officers, defences etc.